GMPavanLab/dynsight/README.rst

 Overview
 ========

-:mod:`.dynsight` is structured to support a wide range of tasks commonly encountered in the analysis of many-body dynamical systems.
+``dynsight`` is structured to support a wide range of tasks commonly encountered in the analysis of many-body dynamical systems.
 These tasks include handling trajectory data, computing single-particle descriptors, performing time-series clustering and conducting various auxiliary analyses.